-What is an Aviation Safety Manger in an SMS Program?
+What Is an Aviation Safety Manager in an SMS Program?

 Appointing a safety manager is a critical step in establishing aviation SMS organizational architecture and planning for implementation.
 The appointed SM may be: